Eric Sessler

 Eric Sessler is an American composer and educator.
-Among his collaborations are works written for Anthony & Demarre McGill; Grammy Award winner Jason Vieaux; Philadelphia Orchestra principal flutist Jeffrey Khaner; organist Alan Morrison; the Dover Quartet; and the flute & guitar duo of Bonita Boyd & Nicholas Goluses.
+Among his collaborations are works written for Anthony & Demarre McGill; Grammy Award winner Jason Vieaux; Philadelphia Orchestra principal flutist Jeffrey Khaner; organist Alan Morrison; the Dover Quartet; harpist Yolanda Kondonassis; and the flute & guitar duo of Bonita Boyd & Nicholas Goluses.

 Also a composer of educational works, he has written music for youth orchestra, wind ensemble, narration and voice for young minds and musicians.
 Sessler teaches at the Curtis Institute of Music and the Juilliard School, Pre-College and he is a trained classical guitarist.